 - Federal Pell Grants are awarded to eligible undergraduate students who have not earned a bachelor’s or a professional degree.
 Eligibility is primarily based on the Expected Family Contribution (EFC) from the Student Aid Report (SAR), but is also affected by enrollment status.
-The EFC must be 5198 or less.
-The maximum award for the 2015-2016 academic year is $5,775, with a minimum of $290.
-A minimum of 12 credit hours each semester is required to receive full eligibility, with pro-rated awards going to students with less than 12 credit hours.
+The EFC must be 5328 or less, and an EFC of 0 will result in the largest Pell Grant award.
+The award range for the 2017-2018 academic year is $296 – $5,920.
+Students with less than 12 credit hours of enrollment will receive pro-rated awards (generally, 9-11 credits = 75%; 6-8 credits = 50%, < 6 credits = 25%).
 Eligible students will be awarded once the Free Application for Federal Student Aid (FAFSA) and any required documentation have been received.

-- Completion of a Free Application for Federal Student Aid (FAFSA) and continued demonstration of financial need
+- Completion of a Free Application for Federal Student Aid (FAFSA) and demonstration of financial need

-- Continued enrollment in a program leading to a degree, certificate, or diploma
+- Enrollment in a program leading to a degree, certificate, or diploma

-- Academic achievement of at least 2.0 cumulative grade point average
+- Continued academic achievement of at least 2.0 cumulative grade point average

-- Maintain full-time status (at least 12 hours) each semester of the academic year
+- Maintain continuous full-time enrollment (at least 12 hours) each semester of the academic year–not counting summer sessions

 - Remain a dependent student according to current federal regulations.

 Eligible students who have already been awarded other aid which does not include VGAP and meet the above criteria are advised to provide a final high school transcript to the Financial Aid Office to be considered for VGAP.
 New VGAP rules are under consideration for the 2018-19 academic year.